General Overview

 SOA Integration

-All AMX BPM application conform to a service oriented architecture (SOA), meaning that the processes can be exposed as service operations.
+All AMX BPM applications conform to a service-oriented architecture (SOA), meaning that the processes can be exposed as service operations.
 For example in the UC instead of initiating the process from an Openspace form, a SOAP call from an external client can do the same.

 Conclusion

-For majority of large companies, in today’s business climate, the question is not “Should we have BPM” but “Which BPM Software should we chose”.
-BPM is one of the most important technology-driven business initiatives of nowadays.
-It leads the company to use technology to provide sustainable, strong and competitive advantage on the fast growing market.
-With AMX BPM TIBCO has the leading role in the market of BPMS, and in terms of architecture and functionality TIBCO has suppress many of his competitors.
+For the majority of large companies, in today’s business climate, the question is not “Should we have BPM” but “Which BPM Software should we choose”.
+BPM is one of the most important technology-driven business initiatives of today.
+It leads the company to use technology to provide a sustainable, strong, and competitive advantage in the fast-growing market.
+With AMX BPM TIBCO has the leading role in the market of BPMS, and in terms of architecture and functionality TIBCO has suppressed many of its competitors.

-⋮IWConnect has solid experience improving enterprise business processes and operations using TIBCO BPM product suite, especially the mission-critical processes which are vital for normal and efficient system functioning and achieving strategic company goals.
-We have been involved in creation and monitoring of process definitions, as well as monitoring, optimization and automation of the execution of those processes and workflows.
+⋮IWConnect has solid experience improving enterprise business processes and operations using the TIBCO BPM product suite, especially the mission-critical processes that are vital for normal and efficient system functioning and achieving strategic company goals.
+We have been involved in the creation and monitoring of process definitions, as well as monitoring, optimization, and automation of the execution of those processes and workflows.